A Comprehensive Biographical Analysis

 Now, I'd like to propose another Dunn family relationship, which has also befuddled genealogists.
 I think the John Dunn (1719-1792) family of Louisa County, Virginia, belongs to this Thomas Dunn (1700-1772).
 Here, is more of that old research, and also here, and here, although most of that has never been confirmed.
 I haven't fully researched that branch of the family, and probably won't, but I offer that theory, and wish you good luck in your family search.

-Joseph Leon Dunn is a retired Computer Information Systems Analyst, with a Specialization in Database Analysis and Design, and all of these presented research findings have been positively confirmed with verifiable DNA evidence, from FamilyTreeDNA.
+Joseph Leon Dunn is a retired Computer Information Systems Analyst, with a Specialization in Database Analysis and Design.
+Each of the Dunn profiles, presented in the following pedigree, have satisfactorily provided, documented evidence, of patrilineal relationship, and have been positively verified, through DNA testing, by FamilyTreeDNA.

 Dunn Pedigree FTDNA Kit# 46931